rioastamal-examples/demo01-nextjs-blog/README.md

+# About

+Take a look at branch `journey-2.3` for a working version of a full-stack app built with AWS Amplify.

 # Portfolio Starter Kit

 This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
 It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes: